thodan/bop_toolkit/docs/bop_datasets_format.md

 is not constant for images in T-LESS as the images were obtained by cropping a region around the projection of the origin of the world coordinate system.

+Note that the intrinsic camera parameters can be found also in file *camera.yml* in the root folder of a dataset.
+These parameters are meant only for simulation of the used sensor when rendering training images.

 P\_w2i = K * [R\_w2c, t\_w2c] is the camera matrix which transforms 3D point
 p\_w = [x, y, z, 1]' in the world coordinate system to 2D point p\_i =
 [u, v, 1]' in the image coordinate system: s * p\_i = P\_w2i * p\_w.

+### Ground-truth annotations

-The ground truth object poses are provided in files *gt.yml* that contain for each object in each image the following information:
+The ground truth object poses are provided in files *scene_gt.yml* which contain the following information for each annotated object instance:

 * *obj\_id* - Object ID.
 * *cam\_R\_m2c* - 3x3 rotation matrix R\_m2c (saved row-wise).